grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 If the watcher uses the system assigned managed identity, you must use the watcher name as the login name.
 If the watcher uses a user assigned managed identity, you must use the display name of the identity as the login name.

 The script must be executed in the `master` database on the managed instance.
-You must be logged in using a Microsoft Entra authentication login that is a member of either `sysadmin` or `securityadmin` server role, or has the `CONTROL` server permission.
+You must be logged in using a Microsoft Entra authentication login that is a member of either `sysadmin` or `securityadmin` server role, or has the `CONTROL SERVER` permission.

 ```sql
 USE master;